Augustus1110/Lessons-Learned/Readme.md

-##Things I've learned at Bloc.io so far...
+##I have learned many things at Bloc so far.
+Some of them include:
 1. HTML
 2. CSS
 3. Command Line